zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 ## **STEP 5:** Create a Data Loader task
 A **Data Loader task** helps you load diverse data set into data lakes, data marts, and data warehouses.
 A data loader task takes a source data entity, applies transformations (optional), and then loads the transformed data into a new target data entity, or updates an existing data entity.
 A data loader task supports transformations at the metadata and data levels.

-In this step of the Workshop, you will create a Data Loader task that will load data from **REVENUE.csv** source file, perform transformations and load data to **REVENUE_TARGET** table in Autonomous Data Warehouse.
+In this step of the Workshop, you will create a Data Loader task that will load Orders data from **REVENUE.csv** source file.
+You will then fill up the null values for the Source Order Number and rename the Order Time zone field, and finally load data to **REVENUE_TARGET** table in Autonomous Data Warehouse.
 The Data Loader task will also create the target table on the Autonomous Data Warehouse.

 1. From your Workspace home page of OCI Data Integration, click **Open tab** (plus icon), and then select **Projects**.
 ![](./images/home-projects.png " ")